ChandlerL24/Final-Project/README.md

 To use this API, simply follow the instructions to make a request to the appropriate endpoint for disease statistics, vaccination rates, or other health data for your desired region.

-## Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome to help improve the accuracy and functionality of this API.